SEND – The Local Offer, Supporting Children with SEN

 What does SEND mean?

-Children and young people with SEN all have learning difficulties or disabilities that make it harder for them to learn than most children and young people of the same age.
+Children and young people with SEND all have learning difficulties or disabilities that make it harder for them to learn than most children and young people of the same age.
 These children and young people may need extra or different help from that given to others.
-Many children and young people will have SEN of some kind at some time during their education.
+Many children and young people will have SEND of some kind at some time during their education.
 Early years providers (for example, nurseries or child minders), mainstream schools, colleges and other organisations can help most children and young people succeed with some changes to their practice or additional support.
 But some children and young people will need extra help for some or all of their time in education.

 The Quality First Teaching approach which we adopt makes higher quality teaching normally available to the whole class meaning that fewer pupils will require such support.